felippeduran/asteroids/README.md

 #### Local Packages

 The project has an example `com.company.utilities` package that was created to illustrate how its setup works.
-Being just an example, it actually constains unrelated functionalities that could in practice be their own packages.
+Being just an example, it actually contains unrelated functionalities that could in practice be their own packages.

 ## Appendix